 A group photo of teams who are serious about steamed buns 📸

 Just as important as the scores was the process itself.
-Some visited WAi once a day, while others stopped by whenever they thought of it to take quizzes and ask various questions about Wadizpolicies, then check their answers.
-The feedback gathered during this process served as the foundation for refining WAi in a better direction.
+Some visited WAi once a day, while others stopped by whenever they thought of it to take quizzes and ask various questions about Wadizpolicies, then checked their answers.
+The feedback gathered during this process served as the foundation for refining WAi and making it even better.

 Crossing the WAi Championship Finish Line Together with the 2025 Year-End Party